JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 This model of parallelism has many wonderful properties.
-I think of it as somewhat analogous to garbage collection: with GC, you can freely allocate objects without worrying about how it works or when and how they are freed.
+I think of it as somewhat analogous to garbage collection: with GC, you freely allocate objects without worrying about when and how they are freed.
-With task parallelism, you freely spawn tasks without worrying about where they run.
+With task parallelism, you freely spawn tasks --- potentially millions of them --- without worrying about where they run.

 The model is portable and free from low-level details.
 You don't need to explicitly start and stop threads, and you don't even need to know how